-When a replica r wants to permanently leave the system, it will broadcast a PERSISTENT_LEAVE message that will be ordered as if it was an action message.
-When this message becomes green at replica s, s can update its local data structures to exclude r from the list of potential replicas.
+When a replica wants to permanently leave the system, it will broadcast a PERSISTENT_LEAVE message (lines 22-24) that will be ordered together with the rest of the actions.
+When this message becomes green at a replica, the replica can update its local data structures to exclude the parting member (lines 11-12).
 The PERSISTENT_LEAVE message can also be administratively inserted into the system to signal the permanent removal, due to failure, of one of the replicas.
-The message will be issued by a site that is still in the system and will contain the server id of the dead replica.
+The message will be issued by a site that is still in the system and will contain the server id of the dead replica.3

-A new replica r that wants to join the replicated system will first need to connect to one of the members (s of the system, without joining the group. s will act as a representative for the new site to the existing group by creating a PERSISTENT_JOIN message to announce r's intention to join the group.
+A new replica that wants to join the replicated system will first need to connect to one of the members of the system.
+This server will act as a representative for the new site to the existing group by creating a PERSISTENT_JOIN message to announce the new site (lines 18-19).
 This message will be ordered as a regular action, according to the standard algorithm.
-When the message becomes green at a server, that replica will update its data structures to include the newcomer's server id and set the green line (the last globally ordered message that the server has) for the joining member as the action corresponding to the PERSISTENT_JOIN message.
-Basically, from this point on the servers acknowledge the existence of the new member, although r is still not connected to the group.
-When the PERSISTENT_JOIN message becomes green at the peer server (the representative), the peer server will take a snapshot of the database and start transferring it to the joining member.
+When the message becomes green at a server, that replica will update its data structures to include the newcomer's server id and set the green line (the last globally ordered message that the server has) for the joining member as the action corresponding to the PERSISTENT_JOIN message (lines 5-7).
+Basically, from this point on the servers acknowledge the existence of the new member, although it did not actually join the system by connecting to the replicated group.
+When the PERSISTENT_JOIN message becomes green at the peer server (the representative), the peer server will take a snapshot of the database and start transferring it to the joining member (lines 9-10).
 If the initial peer fails or a network partition occurs before the transfer is finished, the new server will try to establish a connection with a different member of the system and continue its update.
-If the new peer already ordered the PERSISTENT_JOIN message sent by the first representative, it will know about rand the state that it has to reach before joining the system, therefore will be able to resume the transfer procedure.
-If the new peer has not yet ordered the PERSISTENT_JOIN message it will issue another PERSISTENT_JOIN message for the r.
-PERSISTENT_JOIN messages for members that are already present in the local data structures are ignored by the existing servers, so only the first ordered PERSIS-TENT_JOIN will define the entry point of the new site into the system.
-Since the algorithm guarantees global total ordering, this entry point is uniquely defined.
-Finally, when the transfer is complete, r will set the action counter to the last action that was ordered by the system and will join the group of replicas.
-This will be seen as a view change by the existing members and they will go through the EX-CHANGE states and continue according to the algorithm.
+If the new peer already ordered the PERSISTENT_JOIN message sent by the first representative, it will know about the new server (line 17) and the state that the new server has to reach before joining the system and will be able to resume the transfer procedure (line 21).
+If the new peer has not yet ordered the PERSISTENT_JOIN message it will issue another PERSISTENT_JOIN message for the new site.
+PERSISTENT_JOIN messages for members that are already present in the local data structures are ignored by the existing servers, therefore only the first ordered PERSISTENT_JOIN will define the entry point of the new site into the system.
+Finally, when the transfer is complete, the new site will start executing the replication algorithm by joining the replica group and becoming part of the system.

-Another method for performing online reconfiguration is described in [19].
+Another method for performing online reconfiguration is described in [20].
 This method requires the joining site to be permanently connected to the primary component while being updated.
 We maintain the flexibility of the engine and we allow joining replicas to be connected to non-primary components during their update stage.
 It can even be the case that a new site is accepted into the system without ever being connected to the primary component, due to the eventual path propagation method.
-The insertion of a new replica into the system in a non-primary component, can be useful to certain applications as is shown in Section 6.
+The insertion of a new replica into the system, even in a non-primary component, can be useful to certain applications as is shown in Section 6.